manymoments/manymoments.github.io/_posts/2020-07-17-polynomial-secret-sharing-and-the-lagrange-basis.markdown

 A *secret sharing scheme* is composed of two protocols: *Share* and *Reconstruct*.
 These protocols are distributed: they are run by the $n$ parties, jointly.
 The Dealer has a *secret* $s$, which is given as _input_ to the Share protocol.
-Intuitively, if the Share protocol "succeeds", then the Reconstruct protocol will *outputWe * that same secret $s$.
+Intuitively, if the Share protocol "succeeds", then the Reconstruct protocol will *output* that same secret $s$.

 These properties of a secret sharing scheme can be described more formally as: